 Advantages of this method:

-1) Since x has units of "mol rxn", the stoichiometric coefficents can be seen has having units of "mol A/mol rxn".
+1) Since x has units of "mol rxn", the stoichiometric coefficients can be seen has having units of "mol A/mol rxn".
 This can be useful when learning about extensive thermodynamic properties like enthalpy or when learning about kinetics.

 2) It's an excellent primer to the RICE method for dynamical equilibrium problems.